 IT HELPS YOU NAVIGATE AND PLAN YOUR ROUTE

-Quickly learn how to navigate between stops by adding directions to your map.
+Quickly learn how to navigate between stops by adding directions between multiple locations to your map.

-This is an incredibly useful tool for figuring out the best routes to take, roads to avoid, and plan for drive time.
-You can even add walking, biking, or public transportation directions.
+This is an incredibly useful tool for figuring out the best routes to take, roads to avoid, and to plan for drive time.
+You can even choose between walking, biking, or public transportation directions.

 IT’S EASY TO COLLABORATE AND SHARE YOUR TRIP